MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 1. From the included templates list, select **ISO/IEC27001:2013**.
 From the top right of the page, select **+ Create assessment**.
 Notice on the left side of the screen that there are only two steps to create an assessment from the template.
 Select Cancel from the bottom of the page.

-1. Close the open browser tabs.
+1. Close all the open browser tabs.

 ### Review